intelligems-io/intelli-docs/docs/pricing-integration/add-javascript.md

 sidebar_position: 1
 ---

-# Installing the App

-## Adding Our JavaScript Code to Your Frontend
+# Add Intelligems Javascript

 In your `theme.liquid` file, add our JavaScript as a source.
-Your individual script tag is located in the settings page on the Intelligems App.
+Your individual script tag is located on the settings page in the Intelligems App.

 ```html title="theme.liquid"